 Political risk is the risk that arises out of uncertainty and instability within the government framework or political institutions in a country.
+It is a type of financial risk.
 Such a situation can lead to a change in policies and regulations that govern the businesses in the country.
 It can lead to chaos, uncertainty, and negative returns for businesses.
-Also, it may lead to closures of businesses and exodus of foreign investment from the country.
+Also, it may lead to closures of businesses and an exodus of foreign investment from the country.
 Hence, it is critical for a country to provide a stable political environment to retain and attract more business to the economy.

 What Impact does Political Risk have?

 Political instability is one of the major reasons for the fall in equity prices and stock market crashes in any country.
 It can force big foreign institutional investors to take out their money and investments.
 This is so because of fear of political turmoil and destabilization of the economy.
 Also, such an environment is detrimental to foreign direct investment.
 FDI is essential to boost the economy and the equity markets because a higher inflow of FDI is a symbol of trust and confidence in the economy of a country.

 Proper diversification is essential to combat the effect of the political risk on investments and the overall portfolio.
 International investors can invest in a number of countries.
 They can keep a check on their losses in case of political turbulence in any country by gains from investments in other countries.
 Also, they can use trading techniques such as “options” to mitigate losses in case of sudden political turbulence.

 A situation of aggravated political risk can result in a crash in markets and a fall in the value of a country’s currency in the international market.
 This can further hamper exports as exporters will get a lesser amount for their sales due to lower currency value.
 All this will result in the slower economic growth of the country and dampen the spirits of the businesses.